mmm111mmm/inacityinthefuture/02-bool-compare-if/6-if-statement.md

   public static void(String[] args) {
     boolean raining = false;
     if(raining) {
-      System.out.println("You should take an umbrella.");
+      System.out.println("You should take an umbrella for th rain.");
     }
     System.out.println("This is the end of the weather news.");
   }